 Taste: Juicy fruits and spice.
 Toffee.
 Creamy malt.
 Vanilla.
 Danish pastries.
 Salted caramel.
 Raspberry.
 Grape juice.
 Werther’s Originals butter candies.

-Value for Money: Considerably more affordable than its sibling, this “crafted blend” version of the Rìgh Seumas recipe carries far more flavour than your average blended scotch.
+Thoughts: Considerably more affordable than its sibling, this “crafted blend” version of the Rìgh Seumas recipe carries far more flavour than your average blended Scotch.

-Not quite as intense as the younger blended malt – there’s no rollercoaster ride here.
+It’s not quite as intense as the younger blended malt.
+There’s no rollercoaster ride here.
 Instead we get an altogether more civilised experience.
 It’s very well balanced, with those fruity, wine-like top notes sitting on top of a toffee malt backbone.
 A comforting sipper.